Smart meters explained

 How will my smart meter be installed?

-As part of the installation, your energy company may offer to carry out an energy-efficiency inspection of your home, but you're not obliged to take up any of its recommendations, or buy any additional products.
+As part of the installation, your energy company may offer to carry out an energy-efficiency inspection of your home and give you energy-efficiency advice.
+However, no sales transactions can take place during a domestic installation visit.

-Take a look at our video of a smart meter being installed to see what is involved.
+Take a look at our video of a smart meter being installed to see what's involved.

 How big is a smart meter?

-You'll get two smart meters – one for gas and one for electricity.
+You'll get two smart meters – one for gas and one for electricity (or just an electricity one if you haven't got gas).
 The smart gas meters are about the same size as current gas meters, while you may find that your electricity smart meter is slightly bigger than the old-style meter you have now.